AMICO galaxy clusters in KiDS-1000: cosmological constraints and mass calibration from counts and weak lensing: Results

 where we use the flat prior $\sigma_{{\rm intr},M}\in[-0.1,0.1]$, while for $\sigma_{\rm intr,0}$ we assume the same $\sigma_{\rm intr}$ prior in Table \ref{tab:priors_and_posteriors}.
 We find $\sigma_{{\rm intr},M}=-0.043\pm0.03$, $\sigma_{{\rm intr},0}=0.07\pm0.03$, and not significant changes in the scaling relation parameters, which yield $\Delta S_8=0.01$ and a 20\% increase in its statistical uncertainty.
 Thus, we conclude that the mass evolution of $\sigma_{\rm intr}$ has a negligible impact in our analysis.\\ We do not expect intrinsic alignments to be important in our analysis, as they produce a sub-percent systematic error on cluster profiles \citep{Chisari14,Sereno18}.
-While other studies validate the mass modelling using simulations, which provide an estimate of the so-called weak-lensing mass bias \citep[see, e.g.][]{Grandis21,Bocquet24_3}, our analysis adopts a different approach.
-We explicitly account for systematic uncertainties affecting the measurements, and avoid simplified assumptions on halo properties that artificially enhance both the mass bias and its scatter.
-For example, we employ conservative priors on halo concentration and truncation parameters, which are commonly fixed in mass bias studies.
-Despite these methodological differences, we expect our results to remain consistent with simulation-based approaches.
+Other works validate the mass modelling through simulations designed to reproduce the data, testing the theoretical assumptions adopted in the analysis.
+The outcome of this approach is an estimate of the so-called weak-lensing mass bias \citep[see e.g.][]{Grandis21,Bocquet24_3}.
+Our analysis takes a different path, as we explicitly accounted for systematic uncertainties in the measurements and avoided simplified assumptions about halo properties, which can artificially increase both the mass bias and its scatter.
+For instance, we adopted a BMO profile with a free truncation parameter \citep[which performs better than a simple NFW; see][]{OguriHamana11}, and imposed conservative priors on the halo concentration, which is commonly fixed in mass bias studies.
+Despite these methodological differences, we expect our results to remain consistent with those derived from mass bias analyses.